 Tyconius wrote this Exposition about 380 AD.
 It is useful in many ways.
 He interpreted John’s visions to make them relevant for the church of all times, similar to modern “idealist” interpretations.
 He also believed that some passages in Revelation were symbolic of the future persecution of Antichrist, the Second Coming, and the Last Judgment.

-On some familiar passages and themes, Tyconius sees the 144,000 as a symbol of the whole church.
+He believed that the Book of Revelation is recapitulatory, rather than visions of events that reflect chronological order.
+On some familiar passages and themes, Tyconius saw the 144,000 as a symbol of the whole church.
 Likewise, the two witnesses are symbolic of the church prophesying in both testaments.
 Those sitting on thrones and reigning for a thousand years represent the present reign of the saints; and the first resurrection “is in this life through forgiveness of sins.”